-Program Advisor: All students in an active academic program (degree, diploma, and certificate) are assigned a program advisor, usually the major area department chairperson for Associate in Applied Science programs.
-Students who are experiencing barriers to academic success should see their program advisor for assistance.
-Unclassified students should see an Academic Advisor in the K. Ray Bailey Student Services Center.
-Students interested in a Selective or Limited program will work with a Pre-Selective/Pre-Limited Advisor located in the K. Ray Bailey Student Services Center.
-Advising hours are Monday through Thursday from 9:00am until 7:00pm and on Friday from 9:00am until 5:00pm.
+Student Advising: Unclassified students should see a Student Advisor in the K. Ray Bailey Student Services Center.
+Students interested in a Selective or Limited program will work with a Student Advisor located in the K. Ray Bailey Student Services Center.
+Advising hours are Monday through Thursday from 9:00am until 6:00pm and on Friday from 9:00am until 5:00pm.
 We always welcome walk-in advising sessions and encourage appointments during specific advising periods.